amd/ryzen-ai-documentation/docs/getstartex.rst

    copy build/Release/resnet50_cifar.exe resnet50/onnxruntime/bin/.

+The C++ application that was generated takes 3 arguments:

+#.
+Path to the quantized ONNX model generated in Step 3
+#.
+The execution provider of choice (cpu or ipu)
+#. vaip_config.json (pass None if running on CPU)

 Deploy the Model on the CPU
 ****************************

-The C++ application that was generated in the previous step takes 3 arguments:
-1. The quantized ONNX model generated in Step 3
-2. The execution provider of choice (cpu or ipu)
-3. vaip_config.json (pass None if running on CPU)

 ..
   ------------